Skip to main content

 • humor

 The humor in the game is generally well-received, with players finding it amusing despite some issues with English translations.
-Many feel that the comedic elements justify the price, though some suggest waiting for a sale.
+Many feel it offers good value for its price, especially for those who enjoy a comedic card game experience.

-• “The English translations aren't the best, but it made me laugh.”
+• “The English translation isn't the best, but it definitely made me laugh.”

-• “Overall, I'd say it's worth the price tag, but if you want to wait for a sale, hey that's your call.
+• “Overall, I'd say it's worth the price tag; if you want to wait for a sale, that's your call.
 I just want to play the funny card game.”

 Buy Cardfight!!
 Vanguard Dear Days 2